riscv-boom/riscv-boom/docs/sections/intro-overview/rocket-chip.rst

 “Library of Processor Components."
 There are a number of modules created for Rocket that are also used by BOOM - the functional units, the caches, the translation look-aside buffers, the page table walker, and more.
-Thus, throughout this document you will find references to these Rocket components and descriptions on how they fit into BOOM.
+Throughout this document you will find references to these Rocket components and descriptions on how they fit into BOOM.

-The source code to Rocket can be found at https://github.com/freechipsproject/rocket-chip.
+More information about the Rocket Chip SoC generator and it's source code can be found at http://github.com/chipsalliance/rocket-chip.